Will Hemant Soren become Jharkhand CM?

 According to a report in News18, Congress leaders announced they would support Soren as the chief ministerial candidates.

 "We were confident that Jharkhand will give clear majority to our alliance.
 Trends are good but I won't make comment until final result.
-We have clearly said that Hemant Soren will be CM candidate of our alliance," said RPN Singh Congress's Jharkhand in-charge.
+We have clearly said that Hemant Soren will be CM candidate of our alliance," said RPN Singh Congress' Jharkhand in-charge.

 RPN Singh has also said the party is in touch with the JVM leadership.